Experience

 Complex Family Litigation and Trial

 An interstate child custody case, where the mother absconded with the parties’ child to California.
-After a UCCJEA hearing before a panel of Washington and California judges, Jeff secured the child’s return to Washington.
-Jeff later represented his client in a 4-day trial.
-The court granted Jeff’s client full custody.
+After a UCCJEA hearing before a panel of Washington and California judges, Admon Law Firm secured the child’s return to Washington, and later represented our client in a 4-day trial.
+The court granted Admon Law Firm's client full custody.

 Guo v.
 Huang and Prime Taste Catering LLC